We got it.

 The "Race To The Bottom" Trap

-The fundamental problem in logistics marketing is that most 3PLs market themselves exactly like their competitors.
+The fundamental problem I observe in logistics marketing is that most 3PLs market themselves exactly like their competitors.
 They list "Nationwide Coverage," "24/7 Dispatch," and "Great Rates" on their websites.
 When every competitor makes identical claims, the shipper has no way to distinguish between them other than price.

 This forces the shipper into a transactional mindset.
 They open a load board, sort by the lowest rate, and book the cheapest truck.
 When that cheap truck fails to show up, or when the freight gets stuck in a detention nightmare, the shipper gets angry.
 But the next day, they go right back to the load board and do it again.